jswagging/jswagging/README.md

-<h1 align="center">"Hey dude, Have you ever heard of a jswagging?" -literally nobody</h1>
+<h1 align="center">"Hey dude, have you ever heard of a jswagging?" -literally nobody</h1>

 ###